 Cavities can form as soon as teeth form.
 Toddlers can form cavities as a result of inadequate toothbrushing.
 This most commonly happens innocently and not as a result of child neglect.
 Parents try to be mindful of their toddlers when brushing their teeth, using inadequate pressure or brushing for too short of a duration to avoid causing their toddlers discomfort according to The Dental Essentials.

 Children are also prone to cavities.
 Children who brush without supervision aren’t ordinarily thorough, and may brush for too short of a period of time.
 It’s important for adults to supervise children while they brush and explain the importance of proper dental hygiene habits.
 Children should not brush unsupervised until they’ve mastered proper brushing.

 How Are Cavities Treated?

-Cavities are treated in different ways.
+Cavities are treated in different ways depending on the severity.
+For example, tee tree oil can be helpful.
 Treatment depends on the severity of the cavity, any conditions that exist in conjunction with the cavity, the extent of the damage the cavity has caused, and the age of the patient.
 Your dentist will provide whatever treatment he or she deems best.